Armpit fetishism

-Armpit fetishism (also known as maschalagnia) is a type of partialism in which a person is sexually attracted to armpits, which may lead to axillism, or armpit intercourse (sexual activity with one or both armpits).
+Armpit fetishism (also known as maschalagnia or axillism (also spelled axilism)) is a type of partialism in which a person is sexually attracted to armpits, which may lead to armpit intercourse (sexual activity with one or both armpits).

 Smell

 The natural body smell is a powerful force in sexual attraction, and can be focused by the strong pungent odor of the armpit: Alex Comfort considered that for a woman to shave her armpits was “simply ignorant vandalism”, obliterating a powerful sexual tool, and praised the French for greater sexual awareness than American deodorant culture in this regard.

 A woman's armpits, armpit hair, and secretions can be seen as essential components of their femininity, whether this is positively or negatively valued.
 Havelock Ellis found evidence that (in a non-sexual context) smelling one's own armpit could act as a temporary energy boost.

-Certain pheromones found in armpit sweat, namely androstadienone is shown to improve mood when smelled or licked according to a 2013 study.
+Pheromones

+While humans undoubtedly are affected by odors both consciously and subconsciously, the existence of sex pheromones in humans has historically been highly disputed and the concept widely abused outside the sciences in areas such as marketing and pop psychology.
+While various studies have suggested the existence of human pheromones (sex-specific and otherwise), to date no study has succeeded in conclusively identifying any chemical substances as a human pheromone.
+How a human would perceive pheromones is similarly an enigma, as the vomeronasal organ (the primary pheromone receptor organ in mammals) is nonfunctional in humans and their closest relatives to the point that the nerves that would deliver information to the brain are outright absent, and no other reception mechanism has been confidently suggested.

 Fetish

 Those who have a mild fetish for armpits often enjoy licking, kissing, tasting, tickling and smelling their partner's armpits during sexual foreplay, perhaps asking partners not to shower or wash their armpits nor wear deodorant for a period of hours or even days.

-The symbolic equation of armpit and vagina may underpin the fetish, as also the odor.
-Sigmund Freud however saw such fetishism as becoming problematic only when such preparatory acts substituted totally for intercourse as a final goal.
+The symbolic equation of armpit and genitals may underpin the fetish, as also the odor.
+Sigmund Freud saw such fetishism as becoming problematic only when such preparatory acts substituted totally for intercourse as a final goal.

-Axillism
+Bagpiping

+Bagpiping is a sexual practice in which the penis is stimulated by someone else's armpit.
+The name comes from the manner of how bagpipes are played.

-Stressing the importance in axillism of the (unlubricated) friction being confined to the penile shaft, Alex Comfort saw armpit intercourse as "Not an outstandingly rewarding trick but worth trying if you like the idea".
+Stressing the importance in bagpiping of the (unlubricated) friction being confined to the penile shaft, Alex Comfort saw armpit intercourse as "Not an outstandingly rewarding trick but worth trying if you like the idea".

-Problems may, however, arise in a relationship when penis to armpit contact (axillism) becomes an exclusive sexual necessity for the armpit fetishist – something which can produce long-term sexual desire disorder in a couple.
+Problems may, however, arise in a relationship when penis to armpit contact becomes an exclusive sexual necessity for the armpit fetishist – something which can produce long-term sexual desire disorder in a couple.